AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 #### Elliptic Curve Virtual Machine (ECCVM) Subprotocol

 The ECCVM is a Honk circuit with a custom circuit arithmetisation, designed to optimally evaluate elliptic curve arithmetic computations that have been deferred.
-It is defined over the Grumpkin elliptic curve
+It is defined over the Grumpkin elliptic curve.

 #### Translator Subprotocol

-The Translator is a Honk circuit with a custom circuit arithmetisation, designed to validate the input commitments of an ECCVM circuit align with the delegated computations described by a Goblin Plonk transcript commitment
+The Translator is a Honk circuit with a custom circuit arithmetisation, designed to validate that the input commitments of an ECCVM circuit align with the delegated computations described by a Goblin Plonk transcript commitment.

 ## Plonk Data Bus

+When passing data between successive IVC steps, the canonical method is to do so via public inputs.
+This adds significant costs to an IVC folding verifier (or recursive verifier when not using a folding scheme).
+Public inputs for part of the proof and therefore must be hashed prior to generating Fiat-Shamir challenges.
+When this is performed in-circuit, this adds a cost linear in the number of public inputs (with unpleasant constants ~30 constraints per field element).

+The Data Bus protocol eliminiates this cost by representing cross-step data via succinct commitments instead of raw field elements.

 The [Plonk Data Bus](https://aztecprotocol.slack.com/files/U8Q1VAX6Y/F05G2B971FY/plonk_bus.pdf) protocol enables efficient data transfer between two Honk instances within a larger IVC protocol.

 # Polynomial Commitment Schemes

-The UltraPlonk, Honk, Goblin Plonk and Plonk Data Bus protocols utilize Polynomial Interactive Oracle Proofs as a core component, neccessitating the use of polynomial commitment schemes (PCX).
+The UltraPlonk, Honk, Goblin Plonk and Plonk Data Bus protocols utilize Polynomial Interactive Oracle Proofs as a core component, thus requiring the use of polynomial commitment schemes (PCS).

 UltraPlonk and Honk utilize multilinear PCS.
 The Plonk Data Bus and Goblin Plonk also utilize univariate PCS.